Terms & Conditions

 A party to these Terms will not start arbitration or court proceedings (except proceedings seeking urgent interlocutory relief) in respect of a dispute arising out of these Terms (dispute) unless it notifies the other party to these Terms in writing, giving details of the dispute.

 a) The parties will have fourteen (14) days to use their best efforts to resolve the dispute in good faith (Initial Period).
+The parties will appoint appropriately senior personnel to attempt to resolve the dispute in good faith during the Initial Period.

 b) If the parties are unable to resolve the dispute within the Initial Period, each party agrees that the dispute must be referred for mediation in accordance with the Mediation Rules of the Law Institute of Victoria.
 Mediation is to be held with a mediator agreed on by the parties, or, failing agreement within seven (7) days after the expiry of the Initial Period, a mediator nominated by the then current President of the Law Institute of Victoria.

 d) Each party to a dispute must bear its own costs of complying with this clause and the parties must bear equally the costs of any mediator and mediation venue engaged.
-For the avoidance of doubt, each party must bear their own respective legal costs.